 Megan is a 3rd year graduate student in the Anthropology Department at the University of Florida.
 She studies bioarchaeology under the supervision of Dr. John Krigbaum and Dr. James Davidson.
 She received her B.A. in Anthropology from the University of Cincinnati, and her M.A. in Bioarchaeology from the University of Florida.
 Her research focus is in bioarchaeology, specializing in Early-Mediaeval health and migration in Britain utilizing stable isotope, funerary, and osteological data.

 Biological Anthropology Editor: Samantha McCrane

 In May 2017 Samantha McCrane graduated from the University of Rhode Island with a Bachelor of Arts in Anthropology, Bachelor of Sciences in Biology, and minors in Arabic and Classical Civilizations.
 She graduated summa cum laude.
 Subsequently, she earned a Master of Arts degree at the University of Florida in June 2019 in Biological Anthropology.
 Currently, she is a Biological Anthropology Ph.D. student at the University of Florida, with a dual focus on forensics and genetics.
 Samantha is currently studying factors that affect the probability of primary and secondary DNA transfer through touch for her dissertation research.
 Additional research interests include exploring cranial shape differences between U.S. “White” and European populations in relation to past migrations, differential taphonomic staining on bone from various tattoo and cosmetic inks, temporal changes in ancestry assessment within forensic anthropology, and temporal changes in skeletal indicators of stress at Freedmen’s Cemetery.
 She is also one of the graduate analysts at the C.A.
 Pound Human Identification Laboratory (CAPHIL) working on active forensic cases.
 Samantha is the Laboratory Coordinator at the CAPHIL, and has previously served as the Volunteer Coordinator and Biohazardous Waste Manager.
-Samantha has also been the primary author on eight case reports produced by the CAPHIL and the peer-reviewer on eight others.
+Samantha has also been a co-author on nine case reports produced by the CAPHIL and the peer-reviewer on eight others.
 Additionally, she has interned at the Humboldt County Medical Examiner and Coroner Office in Eureka California, assisted on over a dozen forensic archaeology field recoveries, and participated in the 2016 excavations at the Strawbery Banke Museum in Portsmouth, New Hampshire.

 Archaeological Editor: Kylie Williamson